slavaspirin/twitter_sentiment/README.md

 ## Usage
 0. Go to `twitter_sentiment` directory on your machine
 1. Run `listener.py` to collect tweets
-2. Run `mongoexport --db tweets --collection training_tweets --out training_tweets.json` to convert collected tweets to a json file
+2. Run `mongoexport --db tweets --collection training_tweets --out *.json`, where * is the name of your file, to convert collected tweets to a json file
+3. Run `infer_demographics.py *.json`, where * is the name of your file, to predict demographics, categories and sentiment for your tweets.
+Input: json files.
+Output: single *_inferred.csv files

-3. Run `infer_demographics.py` to predict demographics and create a .CSV file with merged tweets and demographics
+and create a .CSV file with merged tweets and demographics

 ## Usefull datasets: